webize/twtxt/README.rst

 ================
 1) Make sure that you have the latest npm and node

-2) Install this package using pip:
+2) Install this package using npm:

 .. code::